mikeolaniyi/Product_Sales/README.md

 **Difference in Revenue over Years as Customer for each Sales Method: The difference indicates the approach of Email + Call method generated revenue within the range of 140 to 205 per sale on some of the top products and the Years of customers patronage is between 0 and 39 years.
 Also, combining the use of both Email and Call as sales methods tends to produce a quicker and effective result compared to Email or Call.**

-# Question 4:Based on the data, which method would you recommend we continue to use?
+### Question 4: Based on the data, which method would you recommend we continue to use?

 ```python